WDI-SEA/notes/15-python/python-functions/readme.md

 * Write a Python function using the `def` keyword
 * Include parameters and return statements in a Python function
 * Describe the use of the `global` keyword
-* Use named parameters and default values for arguments to a function
+* Use named arguments and default values for arguments to a function

 ## The Basics